FarmtoForkBanner_Mulkey_FUN_copy_1.webp

 Pesticide industry lobby groups such as CropLife Europe find the 50% reduction target unrealistic.
 CropLife stated in their position paper that phasing out pesticides could cause farmers to continue to lose tools faster than new ones can be found.7 Opposers also argue that seven of the world’s staple crops will have lower yields if certain chemical substances are prohibited from use.
 Multiple other studies, including a study by the University of Kiel and the EU commission’s own study, also reached the same conclusion on the Farm to Fork strategy’s impacts.8,9

-Supporters emphasise that phasing out pesticides will improve environmental health in the medium to long-term.
+Supporters emphasise that phasing out pesticides will improve environmental health in the medium to long term.
 This is because reducing pesticide use allows our soils to regenerate, leading to increased nutrient uptake, soil fertility and nutrient cycling that will help soils to remain productive long term.13 Some farmers who have eliminated pesticides, or use only bio-pesticides, have already found an improvement in crop yield and quality.14

 The latest policy developments

 The EU Commission was expected to publish a revision of the Sustainable Use of Pesticides Directive (SUD) in March last year.
-The SUD includes a legally binding pesticides reduction target in line with the Farm to Fork Strategy.
-However, the Commission decided to hold off the revision, citing geopolitical concerns caused by the recent Russia-Ukraine Crisis.15
+The SUD includes a legally binding pesticide reduction target in line with the Farm to Fork Strategy.
+However, the Commission decided to hold off on the revision, citing geopolitical concerns caused by the recent Russia-Ukraine Crisis.15

 What is the middle ground?

 A multitude of factors play into this decision.
 Firstly, studies evidence that the strategy will lead to lower crop yield, at least in the shorter-term.
 This means there will be a definite impact on farmer livelihoods.
 Secondly, rising food and energy prices are a perpetuating concern for consumers.
-Though natural farming offers higher quality food, to what extent should consumers bear the burden of this transition?
+Though natural farming offers higher-quality food, to what extent should consumers bear the burden of this transition?

 Looking ahead

-Although transitioning to a sustainable farming system benefits the environment and public health in the long-term, a balance must be struck between immediate needs and long-term food security.
-Rushing into organic farming may burn the candle on both ends, as evidenced by Sri Lanka’s unsuccessful transition to organic farming in 2019.19 The country had to abandon its national experiment to transition to organic farming, after domestic rice production fell by 20% in the first six months.
+Although transitioning to a sustainable farming system benefits the environment and public health in the long term, a balance must be struck between immediate needs and long-term food security.
+Rushing into organic farming may burn the candle on both ends, as evidenced by Sri Lanka’s unsuccessful transition to organic farming in 2019.19 The country had to abandon its national experiment to transition to organic farming after domestic rice production fell by 20% in the first six months.

-The strategy’s action plan already has plans in place to aid farmers with this process.
+The strategy’s action plan already has plans to aid farmers with this process.
 For instance, the Commission will facilitate the use of bio-pesticides in the market.
-It also committed to conduct research and development to overcome data gaps and promote evidence-based policy-making.
+It also committed to conducting research and development to overcome data gaps and promote evidence-based policy-making.
 However, all this is merely on paper.
 Until proper research is conducted to show the long-term benefits of sustainable farming to food producers, it may be difficult to convince farmers whose livelihoods depend on crop yield, to discontinue pesticide-use.

-Editor’s note: For a more comprehensive understanding of the proposal, you can find more information in the F2F Action Plan strategy document
+For a more comprehensive understanding of the proposal, you can find more information in the F2F Action Plan strategy document

 Related articles